Biology Summer Research Opportunities for High School Students: Our Top 10

 2) Carl B. & Florence E. King Foundation High School Summer Program

-Hosting Institution: MD Anderson Cancer Center
+Hosting institution: MD Anderson Cancer Center

-Application deadline: January 20, 2023
+Application deadline: January 17, 2024

-This program offers a rare opportunity to participate in a research project in one of the biomedical courses under the guidance of a full-time MD Anderson faculty member.
+This program offers a rare opportunity to participate in a research project in one of the biomedical courses under the guidance of a full-time MD Anderson Cancer Center faculty member.
 Students will learn the importance of basic principles that form the basis of scientific research.
 Selected students will work in the MD Anderson labs during the week, participating in hands-on research.
 Students will walk away from the experience with a clear understanding of what it means and what it’s like to be a researcher in the biomedical sciences.
 This program is only open to current Texas high school seniors.

 Please also reference our more comprehensive guide to medical research opportunities for high school students.